ImmutableSoft/AutoLM/README.md

   return n;
 }
 ```

 To complete the standalone integration of AutoLM, below is the code
 from the TestApplicaiton example included in Git repository.
 Note that
 the AutoLmValidateLicense() function returns the result as well as the
-expiration of the activation identifier as store on the block chain.
+expiration of the activation identifier as stored on the block chain.
 It
-also populates the activation identifier needed to purchase from Immutable
+also returns the activation identifier needed to purchase or renew from
-if the error blockchainExpiredLicense si returned.
+Immutable if the error blockchainExpiredLicense is returned.
+It is possible
+to detect a renewal by checking if the returned expiration date is not zero.

 ```
 int main()